 Methods for isolating dendritic cells

-Dendritic cells (DC) make up only about 0.2% of human blood mononuclear cells and can be isolated and enriched using several methods.
+DCs makes up only about 0.2% of human blood mononuclear cells and can be isolated and enriched using several methods.
 One method is to use density gradient centrifugation over metrizamide to isolate dendritic cells from human mononuclear cells.
 Mononuclear cells are isolated from leukapheresis pack or buffy coat preparation by Ficoll-Paque density gradient and the T-cells are depleted using magnetic beads conjugated with anti-TCRα/β monoclonal antibodies.
 The T-cell depleted cell suspension is incubated overnight in RPMI1640 media at 37°C on tissue-culture plates.
-This allows the monocytes to adhere to the plastic and to the DCs to further differentiate into mature DCs.
-The non-adherent cells are gently removed and the process is repeated a second time to further enrich DCs.
+This allows the monocytes to adhere to the plastic and helps the DCs to further differentiate into mature DCs in suspension.
+The non-adherent cells are gently removed, and the process is repeated a second time to further enrich DCs.
 The resulting cell suspension is subjected to gradient centrifugation with sterile 14.5% metrizamide solution.
 Cells at the interface of the top layer (RPMI1640) and bottom metrizamide layer are carefully removed which contains 20% to 80% dendritic cells and is largely free of lymphocytes [12, 13].
-Another method is to isolate adherent monocytes (described above) and incubated with TNF-α, GM-CSF, and IL-4 for 5-7 days.
+Another method is to isolate adherent monocytes (described above) and incubate with TNF-α, GM-CSF, and IL-4 for 5-7 days.
 The differentiation process occurs without cell proliferation, making the quantity of monocytes a critical factor for dendritic cell recovery.
 As monocytes are more abundant than dendritic cells, this approach can lead to higher yields compared to the previous protocol [14].
-More highly purified dendritic cell preparations can be obtained from these populations by a process known as magnetic-activated cell sorting (MACS).
+Highly purified dendritic cell preparations can be obtained from these populations by a process known as magnetic-activated cell sorting (MACS).
 In this protocol mononuclear cells are incubated with a mix of anti-CD3, -CD14, -CD19, and -CD56 monoclonal antibodies conjugated with magnetic beads.
 Using a magnetic separation apparatus lymphocytes, monocytes, and NK cells are depleted and the resulting cell suspension is incubated overnight in RPMI1640 media at 37°C on tissue-culture plates.
 The non-adherent cells are gently removed and incubated with anti-CD83 antibody conjugated to magnetic beads.
 The resulting CD83 positive population contains highly enriched population of DCs for various downstream applications [12, 13].

 Maturation of dendritic cells

-Maturation of dendritic cells (DCs) is a crucial step that should ideally precede vaccination.
-However, there is currently no consensus on the most suitable maturation stimulus for generating DCs with robust immunostimulatory activity.
-Various combinations of maturation stimuli have been explored, including proinflammatory cytokines, CD40 ligand (CD40L or CD154), and Toll-like receptor (TLR) agonists [15–17].
-The utilization of TLR agonists leads to elevated levels of IL-12, resulting in a potent activation of DCs and subsequent effective immune responses.
+DC maturation is a crucial step that should ideally precede vaccination.
+However, there is currently no consensus on the most suitable methods to generate robust immunostimulatory DCs.
+Various combinations of maturation stimuli have been explored, including proinflammatory cytokines, CD40L/ CD154), and Toll-like receptor agonists [15–17].
+The utilization of Toll-like receptor agonists leads to elevated IL-12 levels, resulting in a potent activation of DCs and subsequent effective immune activation.
 The maturation process is pivotal for efficient vaccine production because mature DCs generally exhibit enhanced expression of co-stimulatory molecules and increased production of cytokines and chemokines.
 In contrast, immature DCs lack the ability to induce antigen-specific responses and may potentially foster the differentiation of regulatory T cells.

 Optimization of dendritic cell yield